Inviting people onto Mastodon and the Fediverse

 1. Create a new account on the server you want to move to, but DO NOT delete the old account.

-3. After you’ve finished the previous step, wait five minutes.
+5. After you’ve finished the previous step, wait at least five minutes.
 The previous step can take a while for the server to actually carry out, and it’s important that it happens before you continue.
+While you’re waiting, you might want to optionally change your OLD account’s name to say “(YOUR OLD ACCOUNT NAME HERE) has moved” and change your OLD profile text to tell people your new account address.
+You don’t technically have to do this, but it helps make extra-sure that everyone can see you’ve moved.

 Make sure you do all these steps in the correct order.
-If you miss stuff out, the transfer will fail or be incomplete.
+If you miss stuff out or do things in the wrong order, the transfer may fail or be incomplete.

 After doing all these steps, your old account will redirect to the new one, and your followers, follows, bookmarks, mutes and blocks will transfer automatically.
 There may be a delay on some items transferring, do not worry if this happens.